juxor/afaq/markdown/secI8.md

 federated and created a revolutionary Local Co-ordination Committee."_ They _"became Revolutionary Committees and formed what was called the 'Federation of Barricades.'
 It was the Committees that held power in Barcelona that evening."_ [Paz, **Op.
-Cit.**, p.
+Cit.** , p.
 470 and p.
-445] Rather than collaborate with political parties and the UGT at the top, in the Central Committee of Anti- Fascist Militias, the CNT should have developed these organs of community
+445] Rather than collaborate with political parties and the UGT at the top, in the Central Committee of Anti-Fascist Militias, the CNT should have developed these organs of community
 self-organisation:

 > _"Power lay in the street on July 20, represented by the people in arms . .
-.
-Life took on a new momentum and it both destroyed and created as the people worked to resolve practical necessities born from a collective life that lived -- and wanted to continue living -- in the street . . .
-The street and the people in arms were the living force of the revolution . . .
-The Defence Committees, now transformed into Revolutionary Committees, back up this force.
+> .
+Life took on a new momentum and it both destroyed and created as the
+> people worked to resolve practical necessities born from a collective life
+> that lived -- and wanted to continue living -- in the street . . .
+The
+> street and the people in arms were the living force of the revolution . . .
+> The Defence Committees, now transformed into Revolutionary Committees, back
-They organised what was called the 'Federation of Barricades.'
-Militants, standing resolutely behind these barricades, represented them in the Revolutionary Committees."_ [Paz, **Op.
-Cit.**, pp. 450-1]
+> up this force.
+They organised what was called the 'Federation of
+> Barricades.'
+Militants, standing resolutely behind these barricades,
+> represented them in the Revolutionary Committees."_ [Paz, **Op.
+Cit.** , pp.
+> 450-1]

-Later, a delegate meeting from the various workplaces (whether previously unionised or not) would have had to been arranged to organise, to re-quote Bakunin, _"the federal Alliance of all working men's associations"_ which would _"constitute the Commune"_ and complement the _"federation of the barricades."_ [**Op.
-Cit.**, p.
+Later, a delegate meeting from the various workplaces (whether previously unionised or not) would have had to been arranged to organise, to re-quote Bakunin, _"the federal Alliance of all working men's associations"_ which would _"constitute the Commune"_ and complement the _"federation of the barricades."_ [ **Op.
+Cit.** , p.
 170] In more modern terminology, a federation of workers' councils combined with a federation of workers' militias and community assemblies.
 Without this, the revolution was doomed as was the war against Franco.
 A minority of anarchists **did** see this genuinely libertarian solution at the time, but sadly they were a minority.
 For example, the members of the **Nosotros** Group, which included Durruti, thought _"it was necessary to transcend the alliance between the CNT and the political parties and create an authentic revolutionary organisation.
 That organisation would rest directly on Barcelona's and Catalonia's unions and Revolutionary Committees.
 Together, those groups would form a Regional Assembly, which would be the revolution's executive body."_ [Paz, **Op.
+Cit.**
-Cit.**, p.
+, p.
 471] Such a development, applying the basic ideas of anarchism (and as expounded in the CNT's May resolution on Libertarian Communism), was not an impossibility.
 After all, as we will see, the CNT-FAI organised along those lines in Aragón.

 Concern that Catalonia would be isolated from the rest of the Republic was foremost in the minds of many in the CNT and FAI.
 The fear that if libertarian